 (Pocket-lint) - Technology has been changing at a break-neck speed and developments over the last few decades have really been incredible.
 But what was popular on your birthday?

 We've put together a list of the most interesting, popular and powerful pieces of technology released over the years.
 From the 1960s right up to today.
-What was the favourite when you were born?
+What was the most popular when you were born?